Paul Bottomley (scientist): Work

 In 1980, Paul joined the GE Research Center in Schenectady NY.
-Together with William A. Edelstein and others, this group formed the nucleus of GE's early MRI development program.
-They ordered the biggest magnet available – a 1.5 Tesla system – and built the first high-field whole-body MRI/MRS scanner, overcoming problems of coil design, RF penetration and signal-to-noise.
-The results translated into the highly successful 1.5 Tesla clinical MRI products of which there are well over 20,000 systems today, representing 60-70% of all systems.
-Paul did the first localized MRS in human heart and brain.
+Together with William A. Edelstein and others, this group began GE's entry into MRI technology.
+They ordered the biggest magnet available at the time – a 1.5 tesla system – and built the first high-field whole-body MRI/MRS scanner, overcoming problems of coil design, RF penetration and signal-to-noise concerns.
+The results translated into the highly successful 1.5 tesla clinical MRI products of which there are well over 20,000 systems today, representing 60-70% of all systems.
+Using a combination of switched MRI localizing magnetic field gradients with MRS acquisition, Paul and his colleagues performed the first noninvasive localized MRS of the human heart and brain.

 After starting a collaboration on heart applications with Robert Weiss at Johns Hopkins, Paul returned to Johns Hopkins University in 1994, as Professor and Director of the MR Research Division.
+He worked on the application of MRS to measure cardiac energy metabolism in the healthy and ischemic human heart, finding that creatine kinase energy supply was compromised in heart failure, that it declined in relation to cardiac mechanical work and that it was an independent predictor of cardiac events and death.
+More recent work showed that a neural network based on cardiac CK metabolic parameters alone could differentiate a number of different types of cardiac disease and severity with potentially clinically useful accuracy.

+Paul has also worked on developing interventional MRI technology, specifically, tiny MRI detector coils that can be built into catheters to perform high resolution imaging of vessel wall and surrounding tissues; accelerated to perform real-time high resolution 'MRI endoscopy'; and potentially combined with extra-vascular therapy delivery.
+The earlier work led to the founding of the SurgiVision Inc start-up noted at top, and later, the development of MRI-safe implantable lead technology (licensed and sold as Avista™ by Boston Scientific Inc).

-He works on the application of MRS to measure cardiac energy metabolism in the healthy and failing heart, and the development of interventional MRI technology.
-He has about 200 peer-reviewed papers with most-cited reviews of tissue relaxation in Medical Physics, the 'Handbook of Magnetic Resonance Spectroscopy in vivo' (ISBN 978-1-118-99766-6) and over 50 patents, including high-field MRI (>0.7 Tesla), spin-echo MRI, ‘crusher’ gradients, 'fat-saturation', '3D-slab' MRI, and 'point resolved spectroscopy' (PRESS), 2D spatially-selective pulses, MRI-safe implantable leads (licensed and sold as Avista™ by Boston Scientific Inc), and 'MRI endoscopy'.
-He is a Fellow and 1989 Gold Medal recipient of the International Society of Magnetic Resonance in Medicine, a GE gold patent and GE Coolidge Fellowship awardee, the 2015 Gold Medal recipient of the American Roentgen-Ray Society and the 2018-2019 Newton Abraham Visiting Professor at Oxford University U.K.
+He has about 200 peer-reviewed papers including: highly-cited reviews that quantify MRI relaxation times ('T1' and 'T2') in normal and diseased tissues covering a broad range of low and higher field MRI systems; the 'Handbook of Magnetic Resonance Spectroscopy in vivo'; and the history of the development of localized NMR methods.
+He has over 50 patents, including high-field MRI (>0.7 Tesla), spin-echo MRI, 'crusher' gradients, 'fat-saturation', '3D-slab' MRI, 'point resolved spectroscopy' (PRESS), 2D spatially-selective pulses, and MRS imaging.
+He is a Fellow and 1989 Gold Medal recipient of the International Society of Magnetic Resonance in Medicine, 2012 Sir Peter Mansfield Lecturer; and recipient of General Electric Company's Gold Silver and Bronze patent medallions, its Dushman Award and its Coolidge Fellowship and medal.
+He was the 2015 Gold Medal recipient of the American Roentgen-Ray Society and the 2018-2019 Newton Abraham Visiting Professor at Oxford University U.K.